Brand Safety @Twitter

 We also hold regular proactive educational sessions with our content partners to help them successfully monetize their content on Twitter within our brand safety standards.

 Promoting brand-safe placement in Search

-Twitter monitors conversations and trending topics around the world 24 hours a day, and removes ads from search results we deem unsafe for ads.
-This internal keyword denylist list is updated on a regular basis, and applies to all campaigns globally.
-As a search is conducted, this denylist is referenced and if a search term appears on the list, no Promoted Tweets will serve on that term’s search results page.
+Twitter monitors conversations and trending topics around the world 24 hours a day, and removes ads from Search Results we deem unsafe for ads.
+This internal keyword denylist is updated on a regular basis, and applies to all campaigns globally.
+As a search is conducted, this denylist is referenced and if a search term appears on the list, no Promoted Ads will serve on that term’s search results page.
 The same denylist applies when users click a trending topic and are taken to the results page for that trend.

-Every time a profile is updated, our machine learning model searches the content of the profile page with the goal of ensuring that content is brand safe, according to our Brand Safety policies, before a Promoted Tweet is served.
-We only serve ads on profiles that we deem to be safe for ads.
-We may also block ads from serving on individual user profiles based on the content or behavior of the account and lack of alignment with our Brand Safety policies.
+Every time a Profile is updated, our machine learning model searches the content of the Profile page with the goal of ensuring that content is brand safe, according to our brand safety policies, before a Promoted Ad is served.
+We only serve ads on Profiles that we deem to be safe for ads.
+We may also block ads from serving on individual user profiles based on the content or behavior of the account and lack of alignment with our brand safety policies.

-Twitter maintains a global denylist of Keyword Targeting terms that are not permitted to be used as parameters for positive keyword targeting (audiences associated with these terms can still be excluded through negative keyword targeting).
+Twitter maintains a global denylist of Keyword Targeting terms that are not permitted to be used as parameters for positive keyword targeting (audiences associated with these terms can still be excluded through keyword exclusion targeting).
 This list is continually updated and includes a wide variety of terms that most brands would consider to be unsafe, as well as terms that are not allowed to be targeted per our Ads Policies.
-Learn more about our policies for Keyword Targeting here.
+Learn more about our policies for Keyword Targeting.

 Twitter excludes accounts we suspect may be automated from monetizable audiences, helping to ensure valid traffic on ads.
 We also offer viewability measurement through integrations with multiple MRC-accredited third parties.